MWiechmann/enron_spam_data/README.md

 However, the original datasets is recorded in such a way, that every single mail is in a seperate txt-file, distributed over several directories.
 This can make reading in the data a bit cumbersome, especially for beginners.
 Since the data set is such an excellent ressource, I wanted to create a offer a single download of the data through a simple csv-file.

-**You probably only need the data file ("enron_spam_data.csv").** The python file ("build_data_file.py") contains the script used to construct the csv file (downloading the original raw data from the website, unpacking it, processing it and saving it into the csv file).
+**You probably only need the data file ("enron_spam_data.zip").** The python file ("build_data_file.py") contains the script used to construct the csv file (downloading the original raw data from the website, unpacking it, processing it and saving it into a compressed csv file).

 Processing of the data is minimal: The dataset contains the following columns:
 Column | Explanation